Frequent Questions about the Environmental Education Grants Program

-Will my proposal be penalized if I don't have any past performance or experience with federal funding?
+Will my application be penalized if I don't have any past performance or experience with federal funding?

 What is the length of a project period?

-EPA will accept proposals for one or two-year project periods or any timeframe between one and two years.
-The proposal must demonstrate clearly how the project will be completed in the time frame proposed.
+EPA will accept applications for one or two-year project periods or any timeframe between one and two years.
+The application must demonstrate clearly how the project will be completed in the time frame proposed.

 If my project period is two years, instead of one, will I receive additional funding?